apptension/tech-radar/README.md

 Open [http://localhost:3000](http://localhost:300) to view it in the browser.

-The page will realod if you make edits.
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### Tag Version in the Title

-Tag version in title is taken from **package.json** file.
+The tag version in the title is taken from **package.json** file.

 `"version": "2.0" => Tech Radar 2.0`